SmithWillSuffice/ohanga-pai/content/questions/1_basic_ohangapai.md

    - Regulating reserve balances, or IRMA, through Treasury bond operations to fix the interest rate floor.
 3. In New Zealand the practice is typically for the NZ government to fix prices and let quantity of NZD float.
 4. The state-currency is unique in that the 'own-price' (the amount the commodity trades for units of itself) has a meaningful consequence, which is realized as the bank interest rate spread.
-5. The government sets the currency 'own price' (aka. the interest rate) through central bank reserve policy (by paying interest on bank reserves) and/or by issuing Treasury securities.
+5. The government sets the currency 'own price' (aka. the interest rate) through central bank reserve policy (by paying interest on bank reserves and/or by issuing Treasury securities).
 The RBNZ rates so determined (by political decisions) set the corridors for all private bank credit lending rates.
 It cannot be otherwise because private banks are in competition for funds, and so cannot for long offer savers an interest-income rate too much lower than the RBNZ rate, and cannot demand for long a rate of interest repayment too much higher than the RBNZ ceiling rate because then competing banks will undercut them.
 6. Private markets offer goods for sale in NZD because they need NZ dollars to pay their taxes.
 7. The amount of NZ dollars available to make purchases in the private market, for goods priced in NZD, is determined by the prices paid by government and the regulations on bank credit, also determined by government.
 8. NZ dollars cannot come from anywhere else, they either come from government spending at prices the government sets, or from bank credit which government regulates.
 We do not get NZD from China: before Chinese consumers can get NZD to buy goods from us, or purchase NZ Treasury securities, we must first supply them, either with NZ bank credit or NZ government spending.